kyma-project/busola/docs/extensibility/resources.md

 ### Items parameters

 - **source** - contains a [JSONata](https://docs.jsonata.org/overview.html) expression used to fetch data for the widget.
 In its simplest form it's just the path to the value.
 Not required for presentational widgets.
-- **name** - Name to use for the primary label of this field.
+- **name** - Name for the primary label of this field.
 Required for most widgets (except for some rare cases that don't display a label).
 This can be a key to use from the **translation** section.
 - **widget** - optional widget to render the defined entry.
 By default the value is displayed verbatim.
 For more information about the available widgets, see [Display widgets](display-widgets.md).
 - **valuePreprocessor** - name of [value preprocessor](#value-preprocessors),
 - **visibility** - by default all fields are visible; however **visibility** property can be used to control a single item display.